Eight Foundational Movement Patterns to Include in Your Training

 Hinge Movement

 If you’ve ever bent over to pick something up off the floor, chances are you’ve performed a hinge movement.
-Training and perfecting his movement is imperative for a strong posterior chain.
+Training and perfecting this movement is imperative for a strong posterior chain.
 A strong posterior chain means less risk for back and hip injuries.

 Deadlifts and deadlift variations are the most common way to train the hinge.
 Hinging means less knee flexion and more hip extension in order to engage the glutes and hamstrings more than the quads.

-When you initiate a hinge dominant movement pattern, you want to make sure you have an anterior pelvic tilt that you are maintaining throughout the rep. Pelvic position is one of the most important factors when hinging.
+When you initiate a hinge dominant movement pattern, you want to make sure you have an anterior (front-facing) pelvic tilt that you are maintaining throughout the rep. Pelvic position is one of the most important factors when hinging.

 Hinge Variation Examples: Kettlebell Deadlift, Barbell Deadlift, Good Mornings, Seated Good Morning, Posted Single Leg Deadlift